-Laura Sagra And Sister Anllela Share Sizzling Bikini Update: ‘So Different But So Alike’
+Laura Sagra And Sister Anllela Share Sizzling Bikini Update: 'So Different But So Alike'

 Three photos were shared in the update.
 The first showed the sisters kneeling together.
 Next up, Anllela had turned to Laura and smiled broadly.
 The final picture was similar to the first except that, this time, Anllela covered her eyes with her hand in an attempt to block out the sun and Laura rested her hand behind her head.

-Laura’s followers were quick to respond after she posted the images.
-Within eight hours, the photo already had an impressive 45,800 likes and more than 340 comments from her dedicated supporters.
+Laura's followers were quick to respond after she posted the images.
+Within eight hours, the photo already had an impressive 45,800 likes and more than 340 comments from her dedicated supporters."Most gorgeous sisters," one follower wrote in the comments section.

 "I like what my eyes see," another user stated.